-- The Contractor will provide supply support to Air Force industrial operations through a Contractor-owned and managed inventory, up to placement in the bins. - The Contractor will be responsible for cradle to grave bench stock support solutions, must plan for sufficient inventory to support demand, and provide consistent support.
+- The Contractor will provide supply support to Air Force industrial operations through a Contractor- owned and managed inventory, up to placement in the bins. - The Contractor will be responsible for cradle to grave bench stock support solutions, must plan for sufficient inventory to support demand, and provide consistent support.

 - The Contractor is responsible for maintaining appropriate bench stock inventories. - The Contractor will be responsible for acknowledging production requirements and making adjustments to support these plans and adjust to real-time situational changes within the limits of standard FPA exceptions as defined in section 5.1.2.
-Material may be added to and removed from the SOI on a monthly basis based on established criteria, Air Force requirements, and Contracting Officer authorization. - It will be the Contractor's responsibility to obtain from the Air Force the production and supply planning factors and maintain the proper bench stock levels to support the FPA Metric (objective, as defined in Section 5 of this PWS). - The Contractor will perform to a 99.5% FPA Metric with the ability to maintain a Mechanic Wait Time (MWT) of 24 hours. - The Contractor will utilize both the Government (DLA) and the Contractor's supply chains to achieve maximum efficiency in day-to-day supply support for specific ALC site(s).
+Material may be added to and removed from the SOI on a daily basis based on established criteria via the ICR process, Air Force requirements, and Contracting Officer authorization. - It will be the Contractor's responsibility to obtain from the Air Force the production and supply planning factors and maintain the proper bench stock levels to support the FPA Metric (objective, as defined in Section 5 of this PWS). - The Contractor will perform to a 99.5% FPA Metric with the ability to maintain a Mechanic Wait Time (MWT) of 24 hours. - The Contractor will utilize both the Government (DLA) and the Contractor's supply chains to achieve maximum efficiency in day-to-day supply support for specific ALC site(s).
 The SOI will identify items that are to be normally sourced via DLA or Contractor supply channels.
 The Contractor will buy, and own (until bin placement), both DLA and commercial material. - In the event the Government is unable to acquire material through its normal supply channels, the Contractor will fill a backup role (DLA Backup) by using its supplier network to acquire approved material in a timely manner to meet mission requirements at the ALC sites.
 Some items are strictly DLA sourced as identified in Section 3.4. - The requirement is derived, in part, through bench stock specific locations and the Contractor's solution cannot impede the Air Force's ability to perform (e.g. will not take the mechanic away from the workstation).
 Any change in bench stock location, at each ALC, will be initiated by the Air Force and coordinated with the Contracting Officer.
 Bins may not be roped off or segregated where such action impedes production. - The Contractor shall accept returns in situations where material is quality deficient. - The Contractor will develop an accurate accountability of material in the bins at the beginning of the Gen IV contract. - For the transition from the Generation III contract to the Generation IV contract, the Contractor shall be responsible for providing a transition plan in accordance with Section 11.
-The order of ALC transition will be WR-ALC first, OO-ALC second, and OC-ALC last.
+The order of ALC transitions will be as follows: - WR-ALC will begin site activation 1 Jan 2027 and conclude 31 Jan 2027. - OO-ALC will begin site activation 1 Feb 2027 and conclude 28 Feb 2027 - OC-ALC will begin site activation 1 March 2027 and conclude 31 March 2027.